thaddeus002/yghh/README.md

 ## Optional web interface with cgit

 Now you have a server for hosting yours git repositories.
-And there is a webserver running on it.
+And there is a web server running on it.

 So, you may like to browse your repositories and explore the commits in a web interface.